tanben/policy-checker/README.md

 ## Output
 The following reports are generated in the `./output` directory
-* data.json  - LaunchDarkly policy JSON file
+* data.json  - Your policy.
+Use the Advanced Editor in LaunchDarkly or API to copy your custom role policy

-* graph.json - contains resources and list of resources overlapps
+* graph.json - contains resources that have overlapping permissions, used in generating the chart.

-* resourceActions.json - contains the resource and extrapolated permissions which are rendered on the HTML table
+* resourceActions.json - contains the resource permissions, used in generating the table.

 * report.html -  HTML report